Theo Bleckmann: Biography

 Bleckmann was born in Dortmund, West Germany.
 He planned to be an ice skater before becoming a vocalist.
 In 1989 he moved to New York City and recorded his first two albums, Theo & Kirk (1992) and Looking Glass River (1995) with Kirk Nurock.
 His mentor was Sheila Jordan, and he appeared on her album Jazz Child (1999).

 With guitarist Ben Monder he recorded his first solo album, Origami (2001), an album of impressionistic vocalese and lyrics sung in German and French.
+He subsequently collaborated with Monder on several critically acclaimed albums, as a co-frontman or sideman.

 He collaborated with pianist Fumio Yasuda on the albums Las Vegas Rhapsody: The Night They Invented Champagne (2006), Berlin – Songs of Love and War, Peace and Exile (2007), and Schumann's Favored Bar Songs (2009).
 The last album received a Grammy Award nomination for Best Classical Crossover Album.

 He was given the Echo Jazz award for I Dwell in Possibility (Winter & Winter, 2010).
 The album was inspired by the Arte Povera, the Italian art movement in the 1960s that created installations with the simplest materials.
 In making the album Beckman used music boxes, megaphones, autoharp, glasses, water, shruti, and toys.

 Bleckmann's second collaboration with Yusada was an extension of his love for music from his native Germany, concerning the themes of love, war, and peace.
 The repertoire consisted of works by composers Hanns Eisler, Kurt Weill, Kristian Schultze with Bertolt Brecht providing much of the texts.

 In 2010, he recorded an album as the group Moss with vocalists Peter Eldridge, Lauren Kinhan, Kate McGarry, and Luciana Souza.

 With the jazz rock group Kneebody he recorded an album of unorthodox arrangements of compositions by Charles Ives.
 Four years later he recorded an album songs written by pop singer Kate Bush with drummer John Hollenbeck, bassist Skuli Sverrisson, keyboardist Henry Hey, and Caleb Burhans on viola and guitar.

 He has worked with Laurie Anderson, Anthony Braxton, Steve Coleman, Dave Douglas, Philip Glass, Michael Tilson Thomas, John Zorn, and the Bang on a Can All-Stars.
 He was a guest vocalist with the San Francisco Symphony Chorus, Estonian Radio Choir, Merce Cunningham Dance Company, and Mark Morris Dance.
 For fifteen years he was a member of an ensemble led by Meredith Monk.